nickbalestra/nickbalestra.github.io/_posts/2015-06-13-javascript-functional-libraries.md

 // → 7.2
 {% endhighlight %}

 We now know why we should care about some functional libraries, how to do chaining, composition and currying with them.
-For more info check their respective documentations:
+For more info check their respective documentation:

 - [Underscore on DevDocs.io](http://devdocs.io/underscore/)
 - [lodash on DevDocs.io](http://devdocs.io/lodash/)